pseudomuto/protoc-gen-doc/README.md

 plugin depends on QtCore from Qt 5 and the libprotobuf/libprotoc libraries from Google.

+The story on Windows is a little more involved, which is why I provide a [pre-built binary for Windows][release_zip].
+On Windows, the plugin executable must always stay next to the libraries included in the ZIP.
+I'll try to keep updating the ZIP with each new release.
+No guarantees though.

 ## Invoking the Plugin

 The plugin is invoked by passing the `--doc_out` option to the